 - The date of commencement of the administrative proceeding shall be the date on which the Provider completes its responsibilities under paragraph 7(a) in connection with sending the complaint to the Respondent.

-- The Provider shall immediately notify the parties, the concerned registrar, and Donuts of the date of Commencement of the administrative proceeding.
+- The Provider shall immediately notify the parties, the concerned registrar, and Identity Digital of the date of Commencement of the administrative proceeding.

 - Within twenty (20) days of the date of commencement of the administrative proceeding the Respondent shall submit a response to the Provider.

 - In up to 500 words, respond specifically to the statements and allegations contained in the complaint and include any and all bases for the Respondent to retain the disputed domain name;